 Location: Mt Eden, Auckland

-This client wanted a carefully crafted interior that was sympathetic to the heritage exterior, of which their current interiors were not.
+Completed in December 2018, the client wanted a carefully crafted interior that was sympathetic to the heritage exterior, of which their current interiors were not.
 Construction is due to start shortly and we are currently working on their interiors with a palette that includes herringbone oak flooring, carrara marble, solid walnut cabinetry and brass.

 We have designed a series of Chromatherapy tricolour pendants that have been beautifully crafted by Monmouth Glass Studio.